 Can I use the bore water?

 Groundwater (bore water) in this area is contaminated and should not be used for any purpose.
-Mains water and water from a rainwater tank is not affected by this issue.
-Home grown fruit and vegetables are safe to consume, provided they are not watered with bore water.
+Water from mains and rainwater tanks is not affected by this issue.
+Home-grown fruit and vegetables are safe to consume, provided they are not watered with bore water.

 How can contamination affect health?